usnistgov/OSCAL/docs/schema/oscal-tag-library.md

     * element [call](#call-call-(control-or-subcontrol))
     * element [match](#match-match)

+### Experimental elements

+rnc: ../../schema/xml/RNC/oscal-catalog.rnc

+#### &lt;framework> Framework

+A collection of components for formal reference into and among control catalogs

+This element represents a collection of structured data objects ("components", see [component](#component-framework-component)) that present information in ways organized to facilitate coordinated access (both manual and automated) both with one another and with controls documented in control catalogs.
+This is a suitable element for representing, not a control catalog, but an overlay or customization that has its own organization, making many-to-many links across catalogs, their profiles, and other canonical reference documents.
+(A customization that does not reorganize, but only selects from and configures a control, can be a [profile](#profile-profile).)

+Despite their very different roles in the system (catalogs for canonical collections of controls, frameworks for most anything else), components inside frameworks and controls inside catalogs have the same kinds of content objects subject to similar kinds of restrictions.
+With respect to their internals, that is, they are closely aligned, which simplifies processing of information across the boundaries between them.

+#### &lt;worksheet> Worksheet

+An arbitrary, working collection of components

+Functionally this element is an alias of [framework](#framework-framework).
+But it is expected to be used for much more ad-hoc collections of components than formalized (much less published) frameworks.

+#### &lt;component> Framework component

+Within a framework, a structured information object typically referencing one or more security controls

+Components may be grouped using [group](#group-group) and be further divided into parts.
+They may also contain components (recursively), although this may not generally be advisable.

+In a spreadsheet format, components will frequently be analogous to rows; ideally their child elements (properties, links and other structured contents) will map directly to cells.

+In a direct mapping from catalog to framework formats, both [control](#control-control) and [subcontrol](#subcontrol-control-extension) may be regarded as "components" of their "frameworks" (catalogs) in the general sense; however components in use are not likely to be much like the controls they reference.

+#### &lt;xdm-datatype> XDM datatype lexical constraint

+(TBD) Indicates that the value of a property ([prop](#prop-property)) or parameter ([param](#param-parameter)) must be castable to the given XDM datatype

+TBD.
+Another alternative is to permit arbitrary XPath (cast to Boolean), which would encompass this and more.

+XDM datatypes include integers and numeric formats; dates, durations, date-times etc. An even more general functionality would be an xpath-satisfies that would support arbitrary XPath, so `castable as xs:integer` but also `xs:date(.) gt xs:date(../prop[@class='in-date'])` or `number(.) ge 0 and number(.) le 10.00`

 ### Constraints outside the core schema

 Over and above what can be validated with a grammar (in the schema at the "core" level, but also distinct from OSCAL-flavor-specific validations, is a small set of constraints governing usage of @class assignments and element occurrence.
 Validations enforcing them can be implemented via Schematron or another process capable of static analysis of the data.